Last updated: April 6, 2021 at 9:27 AM

-All international travel is suspended on Brandeis business or with Brandeis programs, for all faculty, students, postdocs and staff.
+All international or domestic travel on Brandeis business or with Brandeis programs, for all faculty, students, postdocs and staff, is suspended.

 This includes any travel associated with one’s scholarly activities as a Brandeis employee, even travel funded by a government grant, foundation, company or another university.

 Rare exceptions to this policy will be considered, but the request must be made in writing to the Provost.